 Fig S5.
-Distribution of socio-economic status scores for children in the FASD and control groups.
-A. In the full dataset, the distribution of socio-economic status (SES) scores is significantly different between groups (Student’s t-test, p=0.00017).
+Distribution of socio-economic status scores for children in the FASD and control groups. wA.
+In the full dataset, the distribution of socio-economic status (SES) scores is significantly different between groups (Student’s t-test, p=0.00017).
 B. By contrast, in the more ethnically-homogeneous subgroup, the difference is no longer significant (Student’s t-test, p=0.16), suggesting that these effects may have been partially corrected through the method used for genetic background correction.